 Young Identity have worked with artists such as Lemn Sissay, international spoken word icon Saul Williams, dub poetry legend Linton Kwesi Johnson, Ted Hughes Prize Winner Kate Tempest and the late Amiri Baraka.

-The work of Young Identity has also featured at Manchester International Festival as part of FlexN (a dance style pioneered by New York’s Reggie Roc Gray), a collaboration between local dancers and the poetry collective to explore new ways of storytelling through words and movement.
+The work of Young Identity has also featured at Manchester International Festival 2019 as part of FlexN (a dance style pioneered by New York’s Reggie Roc Gray), a collaboration between explore new ways of storytelling through words and movement.

 YI has performed all over the UK, from BoxedIn in London to Hay Festival in Herefordshire as well as internationally at Frankfurt Youth Poetry Slam in Germany to America’s Nuyorican Poetry Café.
 We work in partnership with Contact, HOME and Manchester Library Services and Manchester International Festival.